cheesemaker/airaware/README.md

 - Awair© smart devices for monitoring indoor air quality
 - AirNow - the EPA supported AQI (Air Quality Indicator) service
 - WeatherFlow - Outdoor weather station readings when configured to use a WF base-station
+- PurpleAir - Network of weather stations maintained and owned by private citizens

+## Accounts and API Keys:
-For Awair© devices, the library supports both OAuth and direct access token integrations.
+- For Awair© devices, the library supports both OAuth and direct access token integrations.
 See [https://docs.developer.getawair.com](https://docs.developer.getawair.com) for more information.

-For WeatherFlow© devices, it supports OAuth.
+- For WeatherFlow© devices, it supports OAuth.

-For the AirNow service, it supports both an embedded web login as well as native username/password support.
+- For the AirNow service, it supports both an embedded web login as well as native username/password support.
 An active user account is required for each user, however retrieval of the access key has been automated.

+- For the PurpleAir service, no login is required, however an API key must be requested and obtained from Purple

 <img src = "https://raw.githubusercontent.com/cheesemaker/airaware/main/Documents/screenshot.jpeg">